bio4j/dynamograph/docs/Architecture.md

 ### Reading

-Reading could also be divided into two steps but seperation is not visible at first
+Reading could also be divided into two steps but seperation is not visible at first glance.
+Responsibilities for mentionad layers are as follow:
+- interpreting user request and translating raw data returned from database layer
+- executing low level request and returng raw data from database

+Diagram below represent typical reading workflow
 ![Reading workflow][reading]

+Reading is the most important part of offered operation set.

-[writing]: img/Write.png
+[writing]: img/write.png
-[reading]: img/Read.png
+[reading]: img/read.png
-[architecture]: img/Architecture.png
+[architecture]: img/architecture.png